ApolloAuto/apollo/docs/cyber/CyberRT_API_for_Developers.md

 ### Key concepts
 #### 1. Component

-The component is the base class that Cyber-RT provides to build application modules.
+The component is the base class that Cyber RT provides to build application modules.
 Each specific application module can inherit the Component class and define its own `Init` and `Proc` functions so that it can be loaded into the Cyber framework.

 #### 2. Binary vs Component

-There are two options to use Cyber-RT framework for applications:
+There are two options to use Cyber RT framework for applications:

 - Binary based: the application is compiled separately into a binary, which communicates with other cyber modules by creating its own `Reader` and `Writer`.
 - Component based: the application is compiled into a Shared Library.
-By inheriting the Component class and writing the corresponding dag description file, the Cyber-RT framework will load and run the application dynamically.
+By inheriting the Component class and writing the corresponding dag description file, the Cyber RT framework will load and run the application dynamically.

 ##### The essential Component interface